-A graduate program leading to a Doctor of Philosophy (Ph.D.) in Engineering is offered by the College of Engineering, and starting in Fall 2021, with several distinct concentrations.
+A graduate program leading to a Doctor of Philosophy (Ph.D.) in Engineering is offered by the College of Engineering, with several distinct concentrations.
 Currently, the departments of Chemical Engineering, Civil and Environmental Engineering, Computer Science, Electrical and Computer Engineering, and Mechanical Engineering offer concentrations in their respective fields.
 The general requirements for a Ph.D. in Engineering are the same for all departments.
 The admission requirements, application procedures, admission to candidacy, degree requirements, and other such details may be found here on the College of Graduate Studies Website.
 The Associate Dean of Engineering for Research and Innovation also serves as the Director of the program.

 Ph.D.
 Concentration Areas Include: